 First stop, Devil’s Den, an underground prehistoric spring inside a dry, inverted mushroom-shaped cave that has crystal clear water and is basically like a giant indoor swimming pool.

-It has the feel of a cave but more accessible, open, and safe for those not trained in Cave Diving.
-Also has a lot of really cool fossils and artifacts from 33 millions years ago.
+It has the feel of a cave but is more accessible, open, and safe for those not trained in Cave Diving.
+Also has a lot of really cool fossils and artifacts from 33 million years ago.

 Diving at the Pool

 We arranged to meet Jeff at the site the following day.
 We would first use Devil Den’s heated pool.
 It’s a popular spot for instructors training students for the “confined dive” portion of training which we still had to do.

 Unlike our first experience, once we arrived at the pool location the morning of the dive, Jeff spent an incredible amount of time answering our questions, explaining the equipment to us again, and instructing us on how to put our gear together, taking the time to check that we did it right.
 It is life or death after all.

 Like a parent, his #1 priority seemed to be making sure we could go out into the diving world without him, safely relying on our training to get us out of any unwanted situation.

 A few hours later and we were ready dive!

 You walk down the stairs onto this platform hovering above the water.
 At first, you’re like, “Where are these stairs leading to??”
 What you don’t realize is that you’re going underground to enter the spring.